nicola144/personal_site/content/posts/monte_carlo_indep.md

 <span style="color:#0695FF"> ** Addendum ** </span>

-It has come to my attention after publishing the post, that there is [this very nice note on high dimensional Monte Carlo integration](https://arxiv.org/pdf/2206.09036.pdf) by Yanbo Tang (Imperial), using tools from high dimensional statistics.
+It has come to my attention after publishing the post, that there is [this very nice note on high dimensional Monte Carlo integration](https://arxiv.org/pdf/2206.09036.pdf) by Yanbo Tang \[9\](Imperial), using tools from high dimensional statistics.

 ## References
 1. Art B. Owen.
 Monte Carlo theory, methods and examples.
 2013